Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 - partial salary support
 - project-based DMS and repository work
 - grants under the PI
-- gifts and donations as a continuity lane
+- gifts and donations as a bridge-support lane
 - longer-term research infrastructure development

 The strength of this model is that it does not require one conversation or one funding source to solve everything at once.